0xSero/partisia-docs/docs/operator-5-reader-vps.md

 ### Step 4 - Pull docker image

-You can run the node using the `docker` terminal command or using the slightly more readable `docker-compose`.
-The latter is not installed by default.
+You can run the node using the `docker-compose`.

 Start by creating a directory `pbc` and add a file named `docker-compose.yml`.